tornadoweb/tornado/website/sphinx/releases/next.rst

   which will be used for SSL certificate validation when applicable.
   Additionally, when supported (on Python 3.2+), this hostname will be sent via SNI (and this is supported by `tornado.simple_httpclient`)
+* Fixed a major performance regression when run on PyPy (introduced in Tornado 2.3).

 `tornado.netutil`
 ~~~~~~~~~~~~~~~~~